GROW: How To Read a Seed Catalog

 The winter months are quiet times for the food & herb grower and that is part of the problem.
 If we had to tend to gardens, we’d have less time to drool our way through those beautifully produced seed catalogs that start arriving in December.
 And we would be far more realistic about what we really can grow.

 There’s only two words to describe this activity: garden porn.
-(Don’t Google that phrase…the links DO NOT involve garden or growing.)
+(Don’t Google that phrase…the links DO NOT involve gardens or growing.)

 Where You Buy Your Seeds Matters

 If you are new to growing food, then those seed catalogs can be a bit overwhelming and full of unknown botanical and horticultural terms.
 Seed buying has also become a political act: what and where you purchase seeds is increasingly important to our overall agricultural system.
 And that is not an exaggerated statement.